unironi/Design-Portfolio/README.md

 ## Chef 449

 CS 449 (HCI) allowed me to get hands-on experience with the UX process by working collaboratively within a team of four to create a high-fidelity prototype of an app with a personalized AI cooking assistant.
+Our goal was to create a smooth and user-friendly experience with this AI-assisted app through generating recipes based on ingredients and kitchenware the user already has, as well as the dietary needs and restrictions of the user.
+The app also aimed to customize recipe instructions based on the user's skill-level.
 My teammates and I wrote up this project portfolio that summarizes our whole process, check it out: https://docs.google.com/document/d/1lNVjurTwWHKNS7iNYl6BO3pldFBV6Yz0v93p5wTdlug/edit?usp=sharing

 ## Flower App